Gareth Bennett (politician): Member of the Senedd

+UKIP Senedd leader

 In July 2018, it was announced that there would be a ballot of UKIP party members in Wales to decide the position of UKIP Leader in Wales.
 The three candidates who announced that they were running for the post were former Assembly Group Leader Neil Hamilton, who had just been ousted from the role; Caroline Jones, who had ousted him; and Gareth Bennett.
 Bennett's main policy planks included his campaign to abolish the Welsh Assembly, and his opposition to the Welsh Government's Welsh language policies.
 He won the UKIP Wales leadership election in August 2018, with 269 votes.

 In August 2018, Bennett was criticised by First Minister Carwyn Jones and other Assembly members for supporting Boris Johnson's remarks about the Muslim veil.

+In April 2019, Bennett was again suspended for 7 days, after he published a video on YouTube in which he had edited the face of Labour MS Joyce Watson onto an image of a barmaid.
+In the video he said of Watson, who formerly ran a pub, that "you wouldn't guess that from looking at her", and that "She doesn't look like the life and soul of the party.
+I'm not sure I would fancy popping in for a quick one at the local if I saw her pulling pints at the bar."

 On 3 June 2019, Bennett announced that he would be running in the 2019 UK Independence Party leadership election after Gerard Batten stood down as leader.
 Bennett has claimed that he would take UKIP forward with 'bold policy ideas', after Gerard Batten's one-year term came to an end.
 Bennett published his 2019 UKIP Leadership Election Manifesto on his website, which includes policies such as 'National ID Cards' ,'UKIP Party Democracy', 'National Volunteer Force', 'Regular Referenda', 'Freedom of Speech', 'Regulating Mosques', 'Scrap Foreign Aid' and 'Abolishing Politicians'.
 On 11 July, Bennett announced that he would withdraw his leadership bid in order to promote Ben Walker's campaign.

-On 7 November 2019, he quit UKIP to become an independent politician.